Inga Enna Solluthu: Critical reception

-Baradwaj Rangan wrote, "the episodes are so dull, the screenplay so crude and disjointed that we feel we've smoked some pot and slipped into a surreal dream".
+Baradwaj Rangan from The Hindu wrote, "the episodes are so dull, the screenplay so crude and disjointed that we feel we've smoked some pot and slipped into a surreal dream".
 The Times of India gave 1.5 stars out of 5 and wrote, "This is the stuff of V Sekar's films in the 90s and some of those...were reasonably entertaining despite the didactic filmmaking...but, this film doesn't really have a clue on what it wants to be — a full-on drama, an existential comedy, or even a dramedy".
 The New Indian Express wrote, "The quick change of locations, crisp editing and Simbu's screen presence hold up the film, which, otherwise, would have been a total downer.
 It was a knot with potential.
 Selva could have worked out the screenplay in a more interesting manner".
 Sify wrote, "there isn't anything interesting in it.
 Director V Selva fails to make it interesting, characterisation is weak and it drags big time".

 Rediff gave 1.5 stars out of 5 and called the film "a total waste of time".
 IANS gave 1 star out of 5 and wrote, "It is not because Ganesh plays the lead that Inga Enna Solludhu is unarguably boring, but because it is a shoddily written story that fails to entertain.
 It's a film that makes a success story look like a joke on screen".
 Deccan Herald wrote, "V T V Ganesh turns Inga Enna Solludhu into a putrefied ego trip, soaked in self-pity, thanks to director Vincent Selva pandering Ganesh's whims without much qualms about his own reputation".